 Students who already have suitable work experience have a possibility to apply for substitution for a (compulsory) internship with prior experience.

-Financial aid for the internship
+Financial aid for internship in Faculty of Management

 Students with mandatory internship as a part of their studies have priority to receive the grant.
 Students are entitled to the grant only once.